 Host Liquor Liability VS. Liquor Liability Insurance

 Did you know that companies that do not sell, manufacture or distribute alcohol can still be liable for alcohol-related incidents their employees and guests get into?
 Also, companies that host social events can be liable for the injuries and damages your drunk employees or guests caused.
-Moreover, host liquor liability protects all kinds of businesses that hold social events that involve serving or furnishing.
+Moreover, host liquor liability protects businesses that hold social events involving serving or furnishing.
 In addition, liquor liability insurance protects businesses that manufacture, sell, and distribute alcoholic beverages.
 Furthermore, business owners can get liquor liability policies as a part of the general liability policy.

 What Insurance Do Small Businesses Need?

 Every business, small or big, is at risk for various liabilities.
 Equip your business with enough insurance coverage to avoid sudden financial expenses.
-A sudden financial problem could cause business closure.
-Having appropriate business insurance will protect your business from liabilities and sudden financial expenses.
+A sudden financial problem could cause a business closure.
+Appropriate business insurance protects your business from liabilities and sudden financial expenses.
 The type of business insurance your business needs depends on your business industry and operations.
 Here are some of the insurance coverage you can purchase to protect your business: